ChuanMeng/RLT4Reranking/README.md

 4. Train and infer RLT methods,
 5. Evaluation.
 6  Plots
-6. Results on Robust04

-Note that for ease of reproducibility, we already uploaded the predicted performance files for all methods reported in our paper.
-See here.
+Note that for ease of reproducibility,

 ## 1. Prerequisites
 We recommend executing all processes in a Linux environment.